-Draycott in the Moors Parish Council is part of the local government set-up, being the most local of all government authorities.
-It is funded by a portion of the council tax.
+Draycott in the Moors Parish Council is part of the local government, being the most local of all government authorities.
+It is funded by a portion of the council tax called the Precept.

-Elections to it are held every four years.
-It has around 850 registered electors on the electoral roll.
+Elections to become a Parish Councillor are held every four years.
+Draycott-in-the-Moors has around 850 registered electors on the electoral roll.

 NEWTON is named in the Domesday Book.